Linked Open Data

 Linked open vocabularies also make it possible to discover and analyze resources held in external systems, such as research facilities, the Library of Congress, etc. Additionally, these external systems can use the resources at the customer’s library to improve the quality and accuracy of their own data.

-Alma supports exporting and publishing MARC bibliographic data in BIBFRAME and RDA/RDF formats and will support the export and publishing of linked data records converted to MARC21 with all supported enrichments to support integration with external systems that support existing formats.
+Alma supports exporting and publishing MARC bibliographic data in BIBFRAME and RDA/RDF formats and supports the export and publishing of linked open data records converted to MARC21 with all supported enrichments to support integration with external systems that support existing formats.

-In the future, Alma will support the export and publishing of linked data records in their original format with the attached inventory.
+Alma also supports the export and publishing of linked data records in their original format and in the future will support attaching inventory, along with the ability to integrate with knowledge graph systems.

 For more information, see Alma Export and Publishing support for BIBFRAME and RDA/RDF formats.